Brighter-bits/A-Real-Dictionary/README.md

 # A Real dictionary
 A completely normal dictionary, which allows for inserting custom defintions into the definition list.
 There never was a more trusted dictionary.

+This version uses a Flask/Python backend and is unlikely to be updated in the future.
+For the newest features, see the NodeJS branch.

 # Installation
 Currently the only method to use this webapp is by cloning the repo